Ten Types of Commercial Loans

 What Are the Types of Commercial Loans?

-There are nine major types of commercial loans - permanent loans, bridge loans, commercial construction loans, takeout loans, conduit loans, SBA 7a loans, SBA 504 loans, USDA Business and Industries loans, and hypothecations.
-Most borrowers simply need a permanent loan, which is a garden-variety first mortgage on a commercial property.
+There are ten major types of commercial loans - permanent loans, bridge loans, commercial construction loans, takeout loans, conduit loans, SBA 7a loans, SBA 504 loans, USDA Business and Industries loans, hypothecations, and fix-and-flip loans.
+Most borrowers simply need a permanent loan, which is just a garden-variety first mortgage on a commercial property.

 C-Loans, Inc. has just released brand new commercial loan software that allows you to submit your commercial real estate loan to any commercial lender in the country.
 There is no cost to download and use this software.

 Types of Commercial Loans: